Index of

 JC: I am curious--what is your goal with this writing?

-God.
-This is my blog, and I feel a bit sheepish to be using this board
+with God.
+This is my blog, and I feel a bit sheepish to be using this

-as a blog, but what the heck, my experience is probably useful to someone,
+board as a blog, but what the heck, my experience is probably useful

 JC: You begin to see the universality of experience.